Infos transport en commun - L.ROU04 : retard - itinisère

 Perturbation

-Ce lundi 02 juin, en raison d’une circulation difficile, le car de la ligne ROU04 partant à 07h08 de Reventin Vaugris en direction de Roussillon enregistre un retard d’environ 15 minutes.
+Ce jeudi 5 juin, en raison d’une circulation difficile, le car de la ligne ROU04 partant à 07h08 de Reventin-Vaugris en direction de Roussillon enregistre un retard d’environ 20 minutes.

 Ligne(s) concernée(s)